Well, one piece apiece, anyway.

-Do yourself a favor and get a hotel outside the city.
-I’ve heard it said that Boston drivers 2 classes, depending on how big their car is: Homicidal and suicidal.
+If you're going for more than just one game, do yourself a favor and get a hotel outside the city.
+I’ve heard it said that Boston drivers come in 2 classes, depending on how big their car is: Homicidal and suicidal.
 Well, New York drivers are the same way, and traffic is every bit as bad as what you're used to.
-You can probably find something affordable in Westchester County or North Jersey.
+You can probably find something affordable in Westchester County or Connecticut, and then take the Metro-North Commuter Railroad in; or in North Jersey, and then take New Jersey Transit.
 Hotels in the City will be prohibitively expensive.
 Worse than Boston.
 Worse even than Washington, D.C.

 Boston is too close to fly to New York, and once you factor in fooling around with everything you gotta do at each airport, it doesn’t really save you much time compared to driving, the bus or the train.
 Newark Liberty International Airport in New Jersey isn’t very good.
 John F. Kennedy International Airport in southern Queens is good only for international travel, if that.
 (And why didn’t you guys rename your airport after native son JFK?
 That would’ve made sense, and we should’ve named ours for New Yorker Franklin D. Roosevelt) And LaGuardia International Airport (named for the 1934-45 Mayor) in northern Queens is a joke – and not just because it’s close to Rikers Island and the Mets’ ballpark.
 (I know, I know: “What’s the difference?”
 When you’re a Met fan, the sentence never ends, and nobody tries to escape to Yankeedom.)